- Education and Science

-If you’re behind on chores, inside or outside the house, depending on the seasonal weather, you can choice to get caught up with your chores.
-For outside the house, you can plant a garden and do some pruning of weeds, rake the leaves/shovel snow, mow the yarn, and any other chores outside of your home.
-Indoors, you can clean house, wash dishes/load dishwasher, scrub the floors, make the bed, do laundry, dust, recycle plastic, glass and metal, take out the garbage, and so on.
+If you’re behind on chores, inside or outside the house, depending on the seasonal weather, you can choose to get caught up with your chores.
+For outside the house, you can plant a garden and do some pruning of weeds, rake the leaves, shovel snow, mow the yard, and any other chores.
+Indoors, you can clean house, wash dishes or load dishwasher, scrub the floors, make the bed, do laundry, dust, recycle plastic, glass and metal, take out the garbage, and so on.
 Of course, your kids might moan and groan.
 But the sooner you get it over with, the sooner you can get it done and out of the way.

 You can also get caught up with the mail.
 Throw out the junk mail and flyers, flip through newspapers and magazines, clip coupons, recycle newspapers, and do your bills.
 You can write out checks and manage your checkbook to maintain a good balance for your account.

-If you have a need to do some errands, this is a good time to get outside of the house and take care of it.
+If you have to do some errands, this is a good time to get outside of the house and take care of it.
 You can grocery shop at the stores or buy items at the mall.
 Check out books at the library or bookstore.
 Visit your church.
 Go to the pet store, if you have pets, for food and litter or any other pet supplies.
 Take the clothes to a laundromat or dry cleaner.
 Take the mail or any important packages to the post office.
-Even if you have one to-do errand on the list, you can get it done in no time.
+If you have an errand to-do list, you can get it done in no time.

 Tip: If you have a lot of chores or errands to do on your to-do list, you can break it up into intervals and check them off as you go along.
 Make sure your car has plenty of gas.
 If you’re riding a bicycle, make sure you don’t have flat tires.